ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

 azd ai agent files list .
 ```

-The command will return the list of files in `$HOME` as json.
+The command will return the list of files in `$HOME` as JSON.
 You should see `greeting.txt` and `notes.json` still there, with their contents intact.
-Lets download these files to verify their content
+Let's download these files to verify their content:

 ```bash
 azd ai agent files download greeting.txt